Common Name(s): Cocobolo, cocabola

 Arrangement: solitary and radial multiples

-Vessels: medium to very large, few to very few; various mineral deposits occasionally present
+Vessels: medium to very large, few to very few; reddish brown deposits common

 Parenchyma: diffuse-in-aggregates, vasicentric, and banded (marginal)